 PhD student in Biomedical Sciences at IUNIR – Italian University Institute of Rosario – Argentina.
 Specialist in Bucomaxillofacial Surgery and Traumatology by Ciodonto – Integrated Dentistry Clinic.
 Graduated in dentistry from ASCES – Caruaruense Association of Higher Education.
 Graduated in Biologist from UPE – University of Pernambuco.

-Graduated from the Physiotherapy Course of UNISSAU College.
+Graduated from the Physiotherapy Course of UNINASSAU College.